The Case Against "Try This" Debugging

 Finally, “trying this” solutions are a gold mine for bugs.
 There’s a high correlation between the code that broke everything, uncovered via painstaking means, and a commit message like “:P Trying something else!!!”

 In pair programming, “try this” often derails good lines of questioning.
-When shared in the middle of an active debugging session, it has the potential to distract from a genuine solution.
+When shared in the middle of an active debugging session, it has the potential to distract from an insight or even a solution right around the corner.
+I appreciate that you want to help, but disrupting the flow of a team that’s an hour into a tough problem is not helping.

 The Solution: Make a Prediction